Apple working on 'enhanced' under-display Touch ID system

-San Francisco, March 19 (IANS) A newly-published patent application has claimed that Apple is working on under-display fingerprint scanning technology with the aim to bring Touch ID back to the iPhone.
+San Francisco: A newly-published patent application has claimed that Apple is working on under-display fingerprint scanning technology with the aim to bring Touch ID back to the iPhone.

 According to Patently Apple, the patent was filed in the US Patent and Trademark Office, and is titled "Under-display fingerprint sensing based on off-axis angular light" and explains how an under-display fingerprint scanner can be made more accurate and reliable.